Perfectionnement professionnel continu

 A public health inspector in Wetaskiwin, Alberta, Jennifer has been a CIPHI member since 2015, valuing the organization as integral to maintaining the reputation of the environmental public health profession.
 Jennifer joined CoPE in 2021 to help improve professional development opportunities.

-Education: Bsc in each of Science, Education, and Environmental Health; university certificate in Infection Prevention and Control; Master in Educational Technology (ongoing)
+Education: BSc in each of Science, Education, and Environmental Health; university certificate in Infection Prevention and Control; Master in Educational Technology

 SK